What is the best top for horse riding?

 When should I wear one?

-They’re best worn in cold or changing weather conditions.
-In winter, it performs the function its name suggests, ie a base layer under other layers; in spring and autumn it can be worn as a top layer.
+They’re suitable to wear all year round.
+In winter, it performs the function its name suggests, ie a base layer under other layers; in spring,summer and autumn it can be worn as a top layer.
 What other equestrian item of clothing is as versatile as this?
 It makes it great value for money.

 So why should I wear one?

-The most popular reason to wear a base layer is that in the cold weather they keep you warm.
+In the cold weather, a base layer keeps you warm.
 It does this in two ways.
-Firstly, the base layer provides an extra layer of insulation.
+Firstly, it provides an extra layer of insulation.
 Secondly, it will wick sweat away from your skin, so you stay dry and comfortable.

 To do its job, a base layer should be snug against your skin.
 A loose fit base layer will just bunch up, making it uncomfortable and unable to function very well.